How To Deal With Someone With Anxiety: Tools To Ease Anxiety In Interactions

 What Does Anxiety Look Like, Day To Day?

 The life of someone with anxiety depends on the type of anxiety they have, and the severity of their condition.
 Across the board, however, people living with an anxiety disorder experience high levels of anxiety, without a distinct cause or catalyst.
-This means that something as seemingly inconsequential as driving to work can be a significant hurdle, and work itself can be enormously taxing.
+This means that something as seemingly inconsequential as driving to work can be a significant hurdle, and anxiety at work itself can be enormously taxing.
 This is perhaps one of the most important things to remember when dealing with someone with anxiety: managing the condition daily can be exhausting.
 People with anxiety may grow tired more easily and maybe more emotionally spent or introspective than their typical peers.

 Anxiety can also mean avoiding certain things or situations that prompt anxiety.
 For someone with PTSD, this might mean avoiding the scene of a car accident, or the site of an assault.
 For someone with SAD, avoiding social situations might be the rule of the day.
 People with GAD may avoid anything that could cause anxiety, as will people with PD, and people with OCD might engage in small (or large) rituals to mitigate some of their anxiety.
 Day-to-day, anxiety plays a large role in behavior, communication, and thought processes.
+For most people with the condition, knowing how to manage panic attacks is really a struggle.

 What Is The Most Important Aspect Of Dealing With Anxiety?